Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 • merchant: 70–72

-Historical note: Brigantines were widely used as military and privateering vessels.
-They combined strong maneuverability with sufficient armament and a crew size suitable for boarding actions.
+Historical note: Brigantines were widely used as naval and privateer vessels.
+They combined good maneuverability with sufficient armament and crew size for boarding combat.

 Brig